-You can configure the OM-USB-TEMP with either a single sensor per channel or two sensors per channel pair.
+You can configure the OM-USB-5203 with either a single-sensor-per-channel, or a two-sensor-per-channel pair.

 Four-wire, single-sensor

 A four-wire, single-sensor connected to the first channel of a channel pair is shown in Figure 7.